mverboom/build/BUILD.md

 **Functions**

+`B_GITDATE <git repostiory>`

+Retrieves the last commit date on head for the git repository.

 `B_GITVER [option] <git repostiory>`

 This function attempts to remotely find the newest tag for a git repository.
 It filters out some commonly used tags that indicate non-release tags.
 The processing